aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/10-exit-cluster.md

 In this lab, you have:
 - Configured your HPC Cluster
-- Deployed a HPC Cluster in the cloud.
+- Deployed a HPC Cluster in the cloud using AWS ParallelCluster's CLI.
-- Run a sample application on your HPC Cluster.
+- Connected and executed a sample application on your HPC Cluster.

 In the next lab, you will learn how to interact with the new AWS ParallelCluster API using Python and through an open-source GUI called the *Pcluster Manager*.

-You can learn more about AWS ParallelCluster by visiting the [documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html).
+You can learn more about AWS ParallelCluster by visiting the [documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) page.